armendkadrija/ordary-api/technical_requirements.md

   - Prefix interface names with "I" (e.g., 'IUserService').

   ## C# and .NET Usage
+  - Use the latest C# syntax and features (C# 12+ when available).
-  - Use C# 10+ features when appropriate (e.g., record types, pattern matching, null-coalescing assignment).
+  - Leverage modern C# features: record types, pattern matching, null-coalescing assignment, file-scoped namespaces, global using statements.
+  - Use minimal APIs and top-level programs when appropriate.
   - Leverage built-in ASP.NET Core features and middleware.
   - Use Entity Framework Core effectively for database operations.
+  - Prefer primary constructors and init-only properties for immutable objects.

+  ## Database
+  - Use PostgreSQL as the primary database.
+  - Use Entity Framework Core with Npgsql provider for PostgreSQL integration.
+  - Implement database migrations using EF Core migrations.
+  - Use proper indexing strategies for PostgreSQL.
+  - Follow PostgreSQL naming conventions (snake_case for table and column names).
+  - Use connection pooling for optimal database performance.

   ## Syntax and Formatting
   - Follow the C# Coding Conventions (https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)